R'

 Reserved words

-mod use fn if else while loop for
+mod use fn if else while loop throw

-extern pub return break continue switch case in
+extern pub return break continue switch case throws

 Primitive types